Gas safety in caravans and tents

 Follow this simple checklist to see if your caravan is safe and complies with the regulations.

-- The gas cylinder should be firmly secured and cylinder valves readily accessible for ease of operation.
+- The gas cylinder must be firmly secured and cylinder valves readily accessible for ease of operation.

-- drained and vented to the outside atmosphere.
+- drained and/or vented to the outside atmosphere.

-- Out of test-date cylinders are illegal and can be dangerous.
-They must not be filled until tested and re-stamped by a certified gas cylinder test station.
+- Out-of-test-date cylinders must not be filled until tested and re-stamped by a certified gas cylinder test station.

 - Warning labels should be displayed adjacent to the cylinder and appliance.